uclab-potsdam/inflect/README.md

 If you take a closer look, you see three folders:

 - `/img`: Reference images and screenshots
-- `/src`: Libraries and font files — you can ignore this one
+- `/src`: Libraries and fonts — you can ignore this one
 - `/vis`: Vega-Lite specs and datasets for each chart

 `/img` and `/vis` contain the files to include in your data stories as well as the interfaces with which to inflect images and visualizations.